FranciscoBarreira/project4/README.md

 For this project, the following sources of information were used:

--Stackoverflow and w3schools for various code related doubts
+- Stackoverflow for various code related doubts

--The idea for the increment score functions was initially taken from the Love Math walkthrough project.
+- Django documentation for ideas on how to make ideas come true

+- All the post content was taken from IGN.com, Gamespot.com and Destructoid.com

+- The I think, therefore I do project for helping with login and pagination.

+### Acknowledgements
+ <a name="acknowledgements"></a>

+ I want to thank the following people for helping me with this project:

+ - My mentor, Akshat Garg, for helping me go in the right direction

+ - The tutors at CodeInstitute for helping me sort small issues with the blog.